 Since nose cleansing decongests the mucous membranes, it also helps to keep the passages to the sinuses open.
 I asked if that could also contribute to better sinus health.
 Pär Stjärne was cautious and said though that may be the case, there had been no scientific studies to support this particular hypothesis.

-Dry air, nosebleeds and pollution
+Neti helps against dry air, nosebleeds and pollution

 Nose cleansing moistens the mucous membranes.
 This is beneficial for people who spend a lot of time indoors in an air-conditioned environment where the air dries out, weakens and irritates the mucous membranes and makes it easier for inflammation to take hold.